cs456s24/cs456s24/lab06/lab06_description.md

 of the assignment statements are evaluated and then immediately assigned to the left hand side in parallel.

 ## Running an experiment
 Use the verilog code and testbench start below to run an experiment.
-First use the code below using blocking assignment.
+First use the code below using a non-blocking assignment.
 View and capture the schematic and use the testbench to create a timing diagram to show the basic functionality.

 ```verilog